Dennistheanalyst/dennistheanalyst.github.io/README.md

 - **There is a strong need to focus on retaining existing customers in the leading countries rather than seeking new ones.
 This approach will help reduce costs while driving higher sales and fostering long-term customer loyalty.
 - **Sales in underperforming regions could increase by 10% with the implementation of strategies focused on enhancing customer service.
 Additionally, management should prioritize reducing operational costs in these regions to improve overall profitability and efficiency.
 - **The leading product favored across these four countries is Mountain Bikes.
 Given the data indicating a growing demand for this product, it is essential to ensure a consistent supply of Mountain Bikes in all these regions to meet customer needs and capitalize on the rising demand.
+- **The analysis highlights that May, June, and December are the peak periods when sales for all products are maximized.
+Therefore, it is crucial to make adequate preparations ahead of these peak periods to meet customer demand and fully capitalize on sales opportunities.

 ## Conclusion